PetrKorab/Arabica/README.md

 * **Sentiment analysis**: VADER sentiment classifier
 * **Structural breaks identification**: Jenks Optimization Method

 It automatically cleans data from punctuation on input.
-Furthermore, it can apply all or a selected combination of the following cleaning operations:
+It can also apply all or a selected combination of the following cleaning operations:

 * Remove digits from the text
 * Remove the standard list(s) of stopwords